Repossessed Car? What You Can Do When the Bank Seized Your Ride

 Uh-oh.
 Did the bank take your car away?
 What now, you ask?

-Losing your car is painful as it is.
+Losing your car is painful and stressful as it is.
 The hard-earned money you’ve paid for the monthly installments is gone in an instant.
 Having no car suddenly can also jeopardize your work or business.
-It doesn’t help that the miserable state of public transportation in the Philippines doesn’t offer an alternative to car-less Pinoys.
+It doesn’t help that the messy, inefficient public transportation system in the Philippines doesn’t offer an alternative to car-less Pinoys.